truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 * **test** for application in development but not yet released in one of the other three trains.

 You must specify at least one train.

+The **Address Pools** shows the current IP address and subnet mask for the network used by applications.
+**Base** shows the default IP address and subnet, and **Size** shows the network size of each docker network that is cut off from the base subnet.
+Select a predefined range from the dropdown list.

+{{< hint type="info" title="Apps Troubleshooting Tip!" >}}
+This setting replaces the Kubernetes Settings option for Bind Network in 24.04 and earlier.
+Use to resolve issues where apps experiences issues where TrueNAS device is not reachable from some networks.
+Select the network option, or add additional options to resolve the network connection issues.
+{{< /hint >}}

+**Check for docker image updates** sets TrueNAS to check for docker image updates (default setting).

 ## Applications Table
 The **Applications** table on the **Installed** screen populates a row for each installed app that shows the current state, and the option to stop the app.